harnitsignalfx/signalfx-fargate/apm/fargate/README.md

-# Fargate Trace Generator Demo
+# SignalFx APM Trace Generator Demo For AWS ECSFargate

 This repo demonstrates a single task example of Splunk SignalFx APM in an ECS Fargate environment.
 The single task spins up two containers: